Who are you? how did all this start? And why?

 International

-FA Sapmi, Finland's National Teams
+FA Sapmi, Finland

 Music

-New Bomb Turks, Weezer, Dropkick Murphys, Pearl Jam, Guns N' Roses, Smashing Pumpkins, Rancid, Buckethead, Joe Satriani, Local H, Brian Jonestown Massacre, Stabbing Westward, Van Halen, Rush, Voodoo Glow Skulls, Sleater-Kinney, Elvis Costello, Rev. Horton Heat, Harvey Danger
+New Bomb Turks, Weezer, Dropkick Murphys, Pearl Jam, Guns N' Roses, Smashing Pumpkins, Rancid, Buckethead, Joe Satriani, Local H, Brian Jonestown Massacre, Stabbing Westward, Van Halen, Rush, Voodoo Glow Skulls, Somby, Sleater-Kinney, Elvis Costello, Rev. Horton Heat, Harvey Danger

 TTM Milestones